RuleWorld/PyBioNetGen/README.md

 ### Features

-This library comes with a command line interface (CLI) entrypoint as well as a functional library that can be imported.
+PyBioNetGen comes with a command line interface (CLI) entrypoint as well as a functional library that can be imported.
 The CLI can be used to run BNGL models, generate Jupyter notebooks and do rudimentary plotting.

-The library provides a simple BNGL model runner as well as a model object that can be manipulated and used to get libRoadRunner simulators for the model.
+The library side provides a simple BNGL model runner as well as a model object that can be manipulated and used to get libRoadRunner simulators for the model.

 The model object requires a system call to BioNetGen so the initialization can be relatively costly, in case you would like to use it for parallel applications, use the libRR simulator for those.